Uberspace/lab/source/guide_phpbb3.rst

   * your MySQL hostname, username, password and database name: the hostname is ``localhost`` and you should know your MySQL :manual_anchor:`credentials <database-mysql.html#login-credentials>` by now.
 If you don't, start reading again at the top.
 You can leave the Database server port empty.
 As database name insert the name of the created additional database.
   * Make additional settings like :manual:`SMTP <mail-access>` for sending E-mails.

 When the installer is finished, click on the link ``Take me to the ACP``.
-On the start page of the Admin Control Panel (ACP), you should disable the "Send statistical information" and the "VigLink" extension and submit your choises.
+On the start page of the Admin Control Panel (ACP), you should disable the "Send statistical information" and the "VigLink" extension and submit your choices.

 Also, the board is only usable when you have deleted the ``install`` folder: